kyverno/website/content/en/docs/Writing policies/mutate.md

 A variation of an anchor is to add a field value if it is not already defined.
 This is done by using the **add** anchor (short for "add if not present" anchor) with the notation `+(...)` for the tag.

 An add anchor is processed as part of applying the mutation.
 Typically, every non-anchor tag-value is applied as part of the mutation.
 If the add anchor is set on a tag, the tag and value are only applied if they do not exist in the resource.
+This anchor should only be used on lists/arrays if inside a `foreach` loop as it is not intended to be an iterator.

 For example, this policy matches and mutates pods with an `emptyDir` volume to add the `safe-to-evict` annotation if it is not specified.